 ✅ Brand colors and bold CTA

-❌ A bit of work needs to be done on communicating their value proposition - aside form access to this premium article, what do we get in exchange for signing up to the newsletter or subscribing?
+❌ A bit of work needs to be done on communicating their value proposition - aside form access to this premium article, what do we get in exchange for signing up to the newsletter?

 Best Paywalls from VOD Websites